Skip to main content

 You should write incident comms in plain English and focus on what impact tenants can expect rather than what is wrong.
 For example, choose “end users are likely to experience intermittent interruption” rather than “one of the availability zones is down”.

-If an incident is ongoing across the boundary between in and out of office hours (for example, an in-hours incident continuing past 5pm or an out-of-hours incident continuing past 9am), you should perform a handover with the incoming comms lead.
+If an incident is ongoing outside of office hours across the boundary between in and out of office hours (i.e.for example, an in-hours incident continuing past 5pm or an out-of-hours incident continuing past 9am), you should update StatusPage with progress and next steps.

 If you have been involved in an out-of-hours incident, you are not required to work until 11 hours after the end of the incident.